What is a Midterm Student Feedback (MSF)?

 - You will meet with a CRLT-Engin Instructional Consultant to discuss your experiences in the classroom and how the consultant can best help.

-- You will meet remotely with the CRLT-Engin Instructional Consultant to discuss the feedback and identify strategies and techniques to build on your teaching strengths and improve the class based on the feedback, which will be summarized in a report.
+- You will meet with the CRLT-Engin Instructional Consultant to discuss the feedback and identify strategies and techniques to build on your teaching strengths and improve the class based on the feedback, which will be summarized in a report.

 Why should you request a Midterm Student Feedback?